derricw/siggo/README.md

 Here is a list of things that are currently broken.
 * Send read receipts for incoming messages (`signal-cli` limitation, but might be fixed soon)
+* Open mode

-Here is a list of features I'd like to add.
+Here is a list of features I'd like to add soonish.
 * Attachments support
 * gui configuration
 * let user re-sort contact list (for example alphabetically)